MdJiyaulHaq/Web-Technology/README.md

 # Web-Technology
-These files are not useful for you.
+These files may not prove useful to you.
 These are the files of my practice while learning html.